 What is Dalcroze?

-Dalcroze Education is an exciting, experiential way of knowing music through the body.
+Dalcroze Education is a joyful, experiential way of learning music through the body.

 Dalcroze Education develops students’ musicality, builds trust in students' musical intuition and awakens the thrill and freedom of student’s unique musical inventions.